-Making the world safe for the Irish Good people of Notre Dame traveling to Nebraska, I must warn you of something about the state you will be visiting.
+PETER RICHARDSON/The Observer ght into a bus on Marion Street.
+His roommate Rocco Piacentino waits behind him other students are traveling to Lincoln, Neb. to cheer on the Irish Saturday.
+Well, they did run into said.
+"But people had one hitch.
+"The only access other ways.
+Some problem we had was too many people wanted to come for one bus," decided not to go."
+Napleton said. people knew someone who had tickets and Napleton also has a throughout the contest and watching it on big screen TVs he will have in his tent.
+"We just want to be loud and obnoxious in Making the world safe for the Irish Good people of Notre Dame traveling to Nebraska, I must warn you of something about the state you will be visiting.
 It seems Nebraskans, in an effort to eventually take over the world in honor of their idols Dale Earnhardt and Kid Rock, have spread themselves out over a wide territory in the middle of the United States.
 There, they form huge areas of land and surround them with lots of corn plants to hide their sinister activities.

-Each of these "farms" has large, tank-like machines called "tractors" that slowly patrol Nebraska's highways, looking for

-signs of buildings and automobiles that will signal the presence of their arch-enemy, "Civilization."
+Each of these "farms" has large, tank-like machines called "tractors" that slowly patrol Nebraska's highways, looking for signs of buildings and automobiles that will signal the prespage 13 ence of their arch-enemy, "Civilization."
 The people of Nebraska, always suspicious of people from "Civilization," cloak themselves in red on Saturdays during the fall.
-Their flery attire is meant to signal Nebraskans when they are in the presence of their own people.

-page 13

-Jeff Baltruzak

-Scene Writer

-In an effort to sway the rest of the United States to turn their backs on the evils of "Civilization," namely refrigerators and paved roads.
-Nebraskans invite teams from "Civilization" to compete against their Huskers in games of sport.
-Despite the Nebraskans' best efforts to persuade their visitors to assist them in conquering the world for country music and the WWF, people from "Civilization" generally find they
+Their fiery attire is meant to signal Nebraskans when Jeff Baitruzak Scene Writer they are in the presence of their own people In an effort to sway the rest of the United States to turn their backs on the evils of "Civilization," namely refrigerators and paved roads, Nebraskans invite teams from "Civilization" to compete against their Huskers in games of sport.
+Despite the Nebraskans' best efforts to persuade their visitors to assist them in conquering the world for country music and the WWF, people from "Civilization" generally find they prefer the comforts of their own society, including tailet paper and re-runs of The Golden Girls.

-PETER RICHARDSON/The Observer

-throughout the contest

-and watching it on big

-screen TVs he will have

-"We just want to be

-the parking lot to

-show people we are

-there,"

-Perri said.